New discovery experience

 I presented various iterations to other designers until we all agreed the new component was working.

+On the dashboard, parents would be able to see which tutors answered their tutor request.
 During the usability testings 40% of parents wanted more than three matches so we found a midground solution and decided to cap the matches at 6.

 Results